KijinKHU/GDLL2022/Graph-Embedding/README.md

 This module provides the services and implementation for various graph embedding models.

 ## Getting Started
-### Installation

-You can install the DGLL Graph Embedding version 1.0.3 from [PyPI](https://pypi.org/project/dgllge/) as:

-    pip install dgllge

 ## Usage and Tutorial
 #### input graph